thecodemonkey/kafka-microservices/README.md

 <a name="hello-kafka-cqrs"></a>

 ### [hello **kafka cqrs**](hello-kafka-cqrs) <br/>
-a minimal CQRS microservice implementation using Kafka + Spring + Kotlin + Gradle + H2
+a minimal CQRS microservice implementation using Kafka + Spring + H2

 The purpose of CQRS (Command-Query-Responsibility-Segregation) lies in the decoupling of read and write operations.
 The communication between the decoupled Command- and Query-Services takes place by means of events.